'Marudhanayagam' probably only film shoot attended by Queen Elizabeth II, says Kamal Haasan | Entertainment

 Top actor and Makkal Needhi Maiam (MNM) founder Kamal Haasan on Friday condoled the death of Queen Elizabeth II and reminisced her visit to the sets of his unfinished venture 'Marudhanaygam,' during her visit here in 1997.

-The late queen was loved not only by the Britishers but people all over the world, he said in a set of tweets.
+Earlier, in a series of tweets, he said the late queen was loved not only by the Britishers but by people all over the world.

 ''Twenty-five years ago, she accepted our invitation and attended the inaugural of Marudhanayagam and greeted us.
 Most probably that is the only film shoot she had attended,'' he said.